 It doesn’t matter how this level of cleanliness is achieved, it can be done by a professional company or by the tenants themselves.

-Of course, if there is a dispute regarding the level of cleanliness, the tenant is more likely to prove they’ve cleaned the property adequately if they have receipts from a professional company (although there are other ways that help prove the property has been cleaned).
+However, if there is a dispute regarding the level of cleanliness, the tenant is more likely to prove they’ve cleaned the property adequately if they have receipts from a professional company, although there are other ways that help prove the property has been cleaned such as dated photos and videos.

 Who Decides Whether the Property Requires Further End of Tenancy Cleaning?